Collecting guide: Old Master drawings

 Seven expert tips on collecting Old Master drawings, whether you seek affordable works on paper or a museum-quality masterpiece.
-Illustrated with works previously sold at Christie’s
+Illustrated with upcoming works at Christie’s

 Writing on the importance of drawing, Tintoretto once proclaimed: ‘Beautiful colours can be bought in the shops on the Rialto, but good drawing can only be bought from the casket of the artist’s talent with patient study and nights without sleep.’